wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 # Wallarm subscription plans

-The subscription plan outlines the access conditions to the Wallarm platform: subscription period, the set of available modules, and features.
-This document describes the available susbscription plans.

-The Wallarm approach to subscription plan structure relies on the [use cases](overview.md#use-cases-of-the-wallarm-platform) Wallarm provides:
+The Wallarm platform provides 2 subscription plans each for the certain [Wallarm product](overview.md#use-cases-of-the-wallarm-platform), Cloud Native WAAP or Advanced API Security.
+This document outlines these subscription plans in details.

+## Subscription plans

+There are the following subscription plans:

 * Cloud Native WAAP (Web Application & API Protection)
 * Advanced API Security

-## Subscription plans
+!!! info "Advanced API Security is a subscription bundle"
+    The Advanced API Security subscription plan is sold as a bundle for Cloud Native WAAP since it enhances the default WAAP feature set.

 | Feature | Cloud Native WAAP | Advanced API Security |
 | ------- | ----------------- | --------------------- |